 3. Gradate your learning

 What I mean by ‘gradate’ is that you need to try questions that follow a logical progression.
 For instance, if you are working towards improving your grasp of SUVAT equations of motion, you will need to have practised rearranging formulae before.
 Similarly, if you want to master surds, then you need to have a strong grasp of your square numbers.
-Also, split your learning into baby-steps.
+Also, split your learning into baby steps.
 Start by learning and thinking about the basics before progressing to more difficult aspects of a topic.

 4. Understand mark schemes

 After you do a practice test, don’t just think that practising the questions is enough.
 Make sure to either get someone to mark it or mark it yourself and focus on the areas where you have lost marks.
-You might notices a few critical mistakes or missed steps in your workings.
+You might notice a few critical mistakes or missed steps in your workings.
 You should also take a look at the mark scheme and analyse where you can pick up more marks.

 5. Estimate your answers